Gibraltar: Religion

 7.1% advised that they have no religion.

-The third religion in size is Islam (3.6% of the population).
+The third most common religion is Islam (3.6% of the population).
 There is also an established Hindu population (2%), members of the Baháʼí Faith and a long-established Jewish community, which, at 763 persons, accounts for 2.4% of the population.
 There are four functioning Orthodox synagogues in Gibraltar and several kosher establishments.

 Education

 Education in Gibraltar generally follows the English model, operating within a three tier system.
 Schools in Gibraltar use the Key Stage modular approach to teach the National Curriculum.
 Gibraltar has 15 state schools, two private schools and a college of further education, Gibraltar College.
 Government secondary schools are Bayside Comprehensive School and Westside School, both of which are coeducational, and Prior Park School Gibraltar is an independent co-ed secondary school.

 On 31 March 2015, the government of Gibraltar announced the adoption of the University of Gibraltar Act and the University of Gibraltar opened in September 2015.
 Previously, there were no facilities in Gibraltar for full-time higher education, and consequently, all Gibraltarian students studied elsewhere at degree level or its equivalent and also for certain non-degree courses.